The Sevenoaks Boarding Ethos

 Communication between school and parents is a key contributing factor to a successful boarding experience.
 Any academic matters are best addressed to your child’s tutor, who will work closely with the Boarding Housemaster/mistress (BHM).
 Other issues could be addressed to either the tutor, or the BHM, as you feel is most appropriate.

 Each house has either a matron or two matrons who share this role between them.
 Matrons work with the BHMs to ensure the smooth running of the House.
 The matron is on duty during the day in the House.
 The matron’s role is a wide one, although a key part is to look after the health and welfare needs of the students.
 Matrons have daily contact with the Health Centre.
 If a student is unwell, they will make sure that they are looked after in the House, and that medical attention is sought when necessary.
 Matrons also arrange dental appointments, and will hold the hands of nervous patients if asked!
 They will chase lost luggage, arrange taxi transfers at the beginning and end of term and order and monitor house food stores.
 In short they have a large responsibility for the domestic arrangements of the House.
 Matrons are not resident but have close contact with the boarders on a day to day basis.
-They can be contacted directly by phone or email, the details of which are in this booklet.
+They can be contacted directly by phone or email.